DeepGraphLearning/Math80600A_2021W/project.md

 - The suggested poster size will be updated later.
 Some [examples of posters](https://postersession.ai/) in conferences are available here.

-- You will do the poster presentation on [Gather Town](https://gather.town/i/wOdr7PsM), and you can find the instruction [here](https://www.dropbox.com/s/xq6xofcww1hn4oi/GatherTown%20Tutorial.pdf?dl=0).

 - The final report should give a comprehensive description of your projects.
 It should contain a section about the motivation and definition of your selected topics, a section summarizing the related work, a section on the techniques you used for solving the problem, an empirical section presenting your data sets and results with detailed analysis, and a conclusion section.
 The report should be at most 8 pages (not including references) using [the NeurIPS format](https://nips.cc/Conferences/2015/PaperInformation/StyleFiles).
 The final report should be submitted in pdf format.

+## Presentation

+- You will be using [Gather Town](http://www.gather.town/) for your poster presentation.

+- We created a space [here](https://gather.town/i/7T4qhQuE), and you will upload your project poster (in groups).

+- Here is a [PDF tutorial](https://www.dropbox.com/s/xq6xofcww1hn4oi/GatherTown%20Tutorial.pdf?dl=0) and a 1-min [video tutorial](https://www.dropbox.com/s/62r79g7j8tzhvhu/GatherTown%20Tutorial.mov?dl=0).

 ## Schedule